-Voniè Stillson BC-DMT LPC NCC ATRIC ACS
+Voniè Stillson (She/Her) BC-DMT LPC NCC ATRIC ACS

-Voniè has 13 years post Master’s experience and 25 years experience with individuals with Mental Illness/Intellectual Developmental Delays and various physical special needs.
+Voniè has 16 years post Master’s experience and 25+ years experience with individuals with Mental Illness/Intellectual Developmental Delays and various physical special needs.
 Settings she has worked in include private practice, outpatient day treatment for adolescents, nursing homes, and locked units at state hospitals.

-Voniè uses dance therapy to address a variety of needs from working with anxiety and stress reduction and processing trauma to ways to increase interpersonal connection.
+Voniè uses dance therapy to address a variety of needs from working with anxiety and stress reduction and processing trauma along with ways to increase interpersonal connection.
 Dance/Movement Therapy is the psychotherapeutic use of movement to further the emotional, cognitive, physical and social integration of the individual.
 She also does work combining the psychotherapeutic benefits of dance therapy with the physical therapy aspects of aquatic rehabilitative therapy.

 As a lifelong comic book reader and sci-fi fan, she advocates for geek culture as positive for mental health and draws from this experience to help clients on their journey.
 She feels therapy is not about fitting the client into her mold or approach, but rather finding tools to fit the client’s needs.

-Jennifer Nash (She/Her) MFT Intern
+Jennifer Nash (She/Her) MFTC

-She enjoys working with individuals, couples and families and is interested in building a collaborative partnership focusing on holistic care and relational growth.
+She enjoys working with individuals, couples and families and is interested in building a collaborative partnership focused on holistic care and relational growth.
 She believes insightful changes take place within relationships.
 Jennifer thinks an individual’s relationships offers means to generate new perspectives and influence how one views and interacts with themselves and those around them.